AutoMechX vs Tenstorrent Training Systems

 Each tool's marketing-listed features.
 Where a feature appears under one tool but not the other, it usually reflects how the vendor describes their product — not a definitive capability gap.

-- Robotic Simulation — Automates robotic simulations for engineering projects.
+- Robotic Simulation — Automates simulation of mechanical systems

-- Design Automation — Streamlines design processes for mechanical engineering.
+- Design Automation — Streamlines mechanical design tasks

 - Custom AI Processors — High-performance hardware designed specifically for AI training